-In this example, the use of JMAG-RT Viewer to create efficiency maps for three-phase induction motors when drive temperatures change.
+In this example, JMAG-RT Viewer is used to create efficiency maps of a 3-phase induction motor when the driving temperature has been changed.

-Fig. 1 and Fig. 2 show the efficiency map when the drive temperature is changed to 20 deg C and 120 deg C respectively.
+Fig. 1 and Fig. 2 show the efficiency maps when the drive temperature is changed to 20 deg C and to 120 deg C respectively.
 From the figures, the efficiency for each drive condition can be understood.
 Also, as the temperature rises, it can be seen that the efficiency becomes worse.

 The stator copper loss map for when the drive temperature is changed to 20 deg C and to 120 deg C is shown in Fig. 3 and Fig. 4 respectively, and the rotor copper loss map is shown in Fig. 5 and in Fig. 6.